Blepharitis vs. Dry Eye

 5. Assess: expressibility (number of glands), quality (color of secretions).

-A primary goal of blepharitis and dry eye treatment is to prevent progression to irreversible lid and ocular surface damage.
+A primary goal of blepharitis and dry eye treatment is to prevent progression to the irreversible lid and ocular surface damage.
 At present, there is no definitive, FDA-approved treatment therapy for either anterior or posterior blepharitis, and only one FDA-approved drug (i.e., Restasis) for dry eye thought to be related to inflammation associated with keratoconjunctivitis sicca.29Thus, many palliative, over-the-counter, or off-indication approaches are utilized.

-The likely first course of treatment for the most common presentation of evaporative dry eye/MGD may be lubrication, lid hygiene and warm compresses, and often omega-3 fatty acid supplementation (2g/day), as was done for the patient described above.
+The likely first course of treatment for the most common presentation of evaporative dry eye/MGD may be lubrication, lid hygiene, and warm compresses, and often omega-3 fatty acid supplementation (2g/day), as was done for the patient described above.

 Patients who do not benefit from lubrication and lid hygiene may start therapy with topical antibiotic ointments or oral tetracyclines; however, a slow onset of effect and known side effects may limit usefulness in true chronic cases.14,30

-Classic therapy regimens are often discontinued by the patient who are non-compliant with compresses/lid therapy, or who have gastrointestinal side effects from tetracycline use.
+Classic therapy regimens are often discontinued by the patient who is non-compliant with compresses/lid therapy, or who have gastrointestinal side effects from tetracycline use.
 For these patients, low dose 20mg doxycycline may reduce side effects.